-Joan MacNaughton is a former senior civil servant who was Director General of Energy at the former Department of Trade and Industry.
-She is now Global Advisor Sustainable Policies at Alstom Power and a member of the High Level Panel for the CDM Policy Dialogue.
+Joan MacNaughton is a former senior civil servant who was Director General of Energy at the former Department of Trade and Industry, Global Advisor Sustainable Policies at Alstom Power and member of the High Level Panel for the CDM Policy Dialogue.

 Described as having been "an influential figure in the energy and climate policy debate in a variety of UK, EU and international roles" MacNaughton was appointed President of the Energy Institute in July 2011.

 Joan MacNaughton joined the Home Office in 1972.
 She spent five years in the Prison Service, including a spell as Director of Prison Service Industries and Farms; Chief Executive of NDPB (the Police Information Technology Organisation) from July 1999 - December 2001 and Director-General, Policy in the Lord Chancellor's Department, responsible for civil, family and administrative justice.